Average 2022 Home Sales Prices:

 With an adjustable-rate mortgage (ARM), the interest rate changes periodically.
 They are typically characterized by the amount of time that must pass before the rate can be changed (1, 3, 5, 7 or 10 years, for example).
 Rates are generally lower than fixed-rate mortgages, but ARMs carry the risk that an increase in interest rates will lead to higher monthly payments.

 The Federal Housing Administration (FHA) offers several low down payment mortgage products for eligible participants.
 FHA-insured loans are available from most of the same lenders who offer conventional loans.
-For more information about these loans and eligibility requirements, please contact your lender or visit the Housing and Urban Development website at: hud.gov/fha/loans.cfm.
+For more information about these loans and eligibility requirements, please contact your lender or visit: hud.gov/fha.

 If you are a veteran of military service, reservist, or on active military duty, you may qualify for a loan guarantee from the Department of Veterans Affairs.
-These loans typically require minimal down payment.
+These loans have low down payments.

 Lenders may or may not require that you have your prospective home inspected by a professional before they approve your mortgage, but it's a good idea, even if they don't.
 Home inspections, which typically cost between $300 and $600, can reveal structural problems that may impact the selling price and your interest in the home.
 Home inspectors are licensed by the state.

 Under Wisconsin law, building inspectors are liable for damages that arise from an act or omission relating to their inspection.
 In addition, they are prohibited from performing any repairs, maintenance or improvements on the inspected property for at least two years after the inspection has occurred.
-For more information about the state's home inspection regulations or to check the status of an inspector's license, please call (877) 617-1565 or visit drl.wi.gov.
+For more information about regulations or to check the status of an inspector's license, please call (608) 266-2112 or search "home inspections at: dsps.wi.gov.

 Common Financial Terms